5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 Currently the ContainerImage does not support relations to initiate from.

 ### GET Data/ContainerImage/instace/{id}
-Get the container images associated with the specified instance.
+Get the ContainerImages associated with the specified Instance.

 Param:

-* id - provide the guid id for the instance entity associated with the container images ex. d3f31c7e-8b6c-43d7-9cb5-99838ed27880.
+* id - provide the guid id for the Instance entity associated with the ContainerImage ex. d3f31c7e-8b6c-43d7-9cb5-99838ed27880.

 Return:

-* 200 Success list of container images
+* 200 Success list of ContainerImages
 ```json
 [
   {